ropensci/roweb3/content/blog/2020-11-03-coronaviruses-and-hosts/index.md

 all_cov_summary <- get_metadata(all_cov_ids$ids)
 ```

-This function also delays the speed at which queries are sent to comply with the EUtils API usage limits.
+This function also delays the speed at which queries are sent to comply with the eUtils API usage limits.
 If you're likely to conduct lots of queries, you can [set up an API key to increase your usage](blog/2018/03/20/rentrez-paper/) and [use the web history feature to quickly revisit previous queries](https://cran.r-project.org/web/packages/rentrez/vignettes/rentrez_tutorial.html).

 Now we have metadata for all coronavirus sequences, let's investigate what host animals these coronaviruses came from.